0day-ci/linux/Documentation/filesystems/proc.rst

 Percpu
               Memory allocated to the percpu allocator used to back percpu allocations.
 This stat excludes the cost of metadata.
+DmaBufTotal
+              Memory allocated by dma-buf driver.What memory is used is  arbitrary.
+(It might be kernel, local or even hardware vram).
+	      Details on buffers are found in debugfs if enabled.

 vmallocinfo
 ~~~~~~~~~~~